R/antiwork: Reception

 In January 2020, the r/antiwork subreddit had about 70,000 members.
 In February 2021, 235,000 people were members of r/antiwork, more than double the number of members from March 2020.
-Huck attributed the subreddit's growth in membership to the COVID-19 pandemic and related events including a rise in union busting as well as increased acceptance of mutual aid networks and the four-day workweek.
-As of December 2021, the subreddit had more than 1,400,000 members, a 279 per cent increase from 2020 with a gain of more than 900,000 members in 2021.
+Huck attributed the subreddit's growth in membership to the COVID-19 pandemic and related events, including a rise in union busting as well as increased acceptance of mutual-aid networks and the four-day workweek.
+As of December 2021, the subreddit had more than 1.4 million members, a 279% increase from 2020 with a gain of more than 900,000 members in 2021.
 According to Reddit, r/antiwork was one of the 15 fastest-growing subreddits as of 24 November 2021.

 In 2021, opinion pieces in The New York Times, The Guardian, and Vice expressed solidarity with r/antiwork.

 In a November 2021 research note, Goldman Sachs cited the subreddit and broader anti-work movement as factors that could lead to a long term decrease in labor force participation.

-In a January 2022 article, Douglas Blair of The Daily Signal, an American conservative news website, called the subreddit's ideology "Marxist" and "vapid and bereft of logic".
 In a January 2022 article, Bryce Olivas of Socialist Revolution, a publication of the International Marxist Tendency (IMT), generally praised r/antiwork, but criticized the subreddit for its "lack of a class-struggle perspective."